Written byVain Rowe

 How to downgrade macOS Ventura to Monterey with Recovery Mode?

 Recovery Mode is a powerful mode that allows you to perform basic troubleshooting and recovery activities on Mac, such as disk verification, OS reinstallation, and startup security modification.
-You can follow the guides below to reinstall macOS Monterey on your device.
+You can follow the guides below to reinstall macOS Monterey on your device in Recovery Mode.

-Turn off the Find My Mac and log out your Apple ID
+Turn off the Find My Mac and log out of your Apple ID

 - Click the System Settings, and then tap your name on the top.